We are currently preparing a new Neighbourhood Character Strategy for Nillumbik

 Purpose: To “check in” with the community on changes Council is proposing to make to the draft Strategy, having considered the community feedback provided in Engagement 2 to the first draft of the document.

-Council is undertaking a second round of public engagement between the 29 August to 10 October 2022.
+Council undertook a second round of public engagement between the 29 August to 10 October 2022.

-The purpose of this stage of engagement is to seek feedback on the draft Neighbourhood Character Strategy and test findings of previous engagement with the community and stakeholders.
+The purpose of this stage of engagement was to seek feedback on the draft Neighbourhood Character Strategy and test findings of previous engagement with the community and stakeholders.

-• We have accurately described the character areas?
+• We had accurately described the character areas?

-• We have captured the things that are most important to the preferred character of your local area?
+• We had captured the things that are most important to the preferred character of your local area?

-The feedback form for the second round of engagement contained within the Property Search tool has three focus areas:
+The feedback form for the second round of engagement contained within the Property Search tool had three focus areas:

 1. Draft Neighbourhood Character Areas.